 Evolution of Communication Systems:

-Some of the big questions in animal communication that our lab is currently addressing include: How do animals communicate?
-Which signals do they use?
-How are these signals produced and shaped by senders and the intended receivers?
+Some of the big questions in animal communication that our lab is currently addressing include: Which signals are used?
+How are these signals produced and received, and how are they shaped by senders and intended receivers?
 Which roles does the physical environment play?
 And how do unintended receivers such as individuals from different species, parasites or predators influence signal exchange among potential mates?
 Using fireflies (Lampyridae, Coleoptera) as a model system, we are using phylogeny-based approaches to study the evolution of signal phenotypes and the production and reception of light signals under different environmental conditions (habitat characteristics, other signaling species and predators).
 We are also working on sensor evolution, aposematic signaling, and the biogeography of different firefly genera.

 In addition, we are working on effecive science communication in the undergraduate biology class room.
 This includes conducting science education research aimed at facilitating critical (scientific) thinking in undergraduate biology students, helping science faculty develop evidence-based skills in Scientific Teaching, enhancing science communication among different scientific disciplines, and communicating science to different public audiences.